Painting: Sherwin-Williams vs. Benjamin Moore

 Benjamin Moore Interior Paints

 The Ben line by Benjamin Moore offers affordable paint that’s easy to use.
 For example, it’s splatter-resistance, so painting your ceiling won’t be such a struggle.

-It comes in sem-gloss, eggshell, and flat sheens.
-Ben offers a smaller sheen variety than other lines, but covers all the basics.
+It comes in semi-gloss, eggshell, and flat sheens.
+Ben offers a smaller sheen variety than other lines but covers all the basics.